drreynolds/smuhpc-workshop/source/session_2.rst

      #!/usr/bin/env python

-  to indicate that the script contents should be executed by the BASH shell.
-However, since Python is installed in different locations on many systems, this may be inadvisable, since Python scripts are typically run from within a Python environment.
+  to indicate that the script contents should be executed by the Python shell.

+  .. note:: Again, the above line is usable on Linux and OS X
+	    machines, and does not apply to Windows.

 * Lines beginning with a ``#`` character are interpreted as :index:`comments <pair: Python; comment>` (except for the first line).

-* :index:`Variables <pair: Python; variable>` may be defined in-line via setting *variable*=*value*, e.g.
+* :index:`Variables <pair: Python; variable>` may be defined in-line via setting *variable = value* (spaces allowed, but not required), e.g.

   .. code-block:: python

-     r = 7
+     r= 7
-     h = 6
+     h =6
      pi = 3.1415926535897932

-  Here, ``N`` is a scalar integer variable and ``pi`` is a scalar double-precision variable.
+  Here, ``r`` and ``h`` are scalar integer variables and ``pi`` is a scalar double-precision variable.
 Variables may be :index:`referenced <Python; variable reference>` subsequently in the script by just writing the variable name, e.g.